 - a.
-Select the Operators tab.

-- b.
-From the expandable list, select the operator you want to add.

-- c.
-Click Insert Into Expression.

-- 6. Click the Error tab, then verify that there are no errors in your expression.

-- 7. Click OK.
+Select the Operators tab. - b.
+From the expandable list, select the operator you want to add. - c.
+Click Insert Into Expression. - Click the Error tab, then verify that there are no errors in your expression. - Click OK. - Click Apply Changes in the Implementation tab.

-7.7.2 How to Define a Simple Expression in Data Associations
+10.7.2 How to Define a Simple Expression in Data Associations